framps/block-tracker/body.md

 ```
 wget -O block-tracker-setup.sh https://raw.githubusercontent.com/ajacobsen/block-tracker/v0.0.3/block_tracker.sh && sudo bash block-tracker-setup.sh --install && rm block-tracker-setup.sh
 ```
-This will create `/etc/hosts.d/` directory and copies `/etc/hosts` to `/etc/hosts.d/00-hosts`.
+This will create `/usr/local/etc/block-tracker/hosts/` directory and copies `/etc/hosts` to `/usr/local/etc/block-tracker/hosts/system.hosts`.

-*Note*: `block-tracker` will concatenate all files from `/etc/hosts.d/` into one file `/etc/hosts` which causes `/etc/hosts` to be overwritten every time when `block-tacker` is invoked.
+*Note*: `block-tracker` will concatenate \*.hosts files from `/usr/local/etc/block-tracker/hosts/` into one file `/etc/hosts` which causes `/etc/hosts` to be overwritten every time when `block-tacker` is invoked.
-To add additional local entries which will not be overwritten you have to add them in `/etc/hosts.d/00-hosts` or you create an addional file called `/etc/hosts.d/01-myhost` Leading numbers (00, 01, ..) define the sequence the files will be concatenated.
+To add additional local entries which will not be overwritten you have to add them in `/usr/local/etc/block-tracker/hosts/system.hosts` or you create an addional file called, e.g. `/usr/local/etc/block-tracker/hosts/name.hosts`

 To uninstall `block-tracker` just invoke
 ```
 sudo block-tracker --uninstall
 ```
-During uninstall `/etc/hosts.d/00-hosts` will be copied to `/etc/hosts` and directory `/etc/hosts.d/` and file `/usr/local/bin/block-tracker` will be deleted.
+During uninstall `/usr/local/etc/block-tracker/hosts/system.hosts` will be copied to `/etc/hosts` and directory `/usr/local/etc/block-tracker/` and file `/usr/local/bin/block-tracker` will be deleted.

 After installation you have to invoke
 ```
 sudo block-tracker --run
 ```
 at least once.
-This will download the lists with bad domains (blocklists), save them to `/etc/hosts.d/` and enable blocking of all those domains.
+This will download the lists with bad domains (blocklists), save them to `/usr/local/etc/block-tracker/hosts/` and enable blocking of all those domains.

 To temporarily disable `block-tracker` invoke
 ```